zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 * `memory`: run the Gluu oxAuth Server in `in-memory` mode.

-* `ldap`: run the Gluu oxAuth Server in `ldap` mode.
-This is required to work in cluster, and this is the default setting.
+* `ldap`: run the Gluu oxAuth Server in `ldap` mode, and use authorization information that is stored in an LDAP directory.
+This mode is required to work in cluster, and this is the default setting.

 The according entry in the configuration file looks like that: